Instalments UK & International

 By the end of the course you will have a growing body of work and a great set of new skills.

-Most courses have their own dedicated Tutor.
+Each courses has its own dedicated Tutor.
 The tutor keeps the course up to date and relevant to today's students.
 They are available to the individual student for advice and encouragement.
 Each course has regular exercises and assignments that are constructed in such a way as to give the student the opportunity to practice the techniques learnt on the course and to test themselves as they go along.
-The student is encouraged to submit the assignment work to the college for the tutor to critique.
+Students are encouraged to submit the assignment work to the college for the tutor to critique.

 The student's work will be returned together with the tutor's personal critique.
 On many courses the assignment work may be suitable for inclusion in a student's Portfolio of Work that could be very useful later.
 The college will use the assignments submitted as the basis for any award of a letter, certificate or diploma.